-- Redevelopment Tax Credit.
-You may be eligible for a credit if you made a qualified investment for the redevelopment or rehabilitation of real property located within a qualified redevelopment site. - School Scholarship Tax Credit Contribution Ceiling Increased.
-The total of allowable net contributions to the program has increased to \$16.5 million for the program's fiscal year of July 1, 2020 through June 30, 2021. - Venture Capital Investment Credit reporting change.
-This credit must initially be reported on Schedule IN-OCC.
+- A new credit (865/1865) is available for EDGE credits based on non-resident employees working in Indiana.
+See page 19 for more information. - School Scholarship Tax Credit Contribution Ceiling Increased.
+The total of allowable net contributions to the program has increased to \$17.5 million for the program's fiscal year of July 1, 2021 through June 30, 2022.